Luizerko/ai_choreo/README.md

 This repository is dedicated to the development of the project [AI-Generated Choreography - from Solos to Duets](https://humanai.foundation/gsoc/2024/proposal_ChoreoAI1.html).
 Here, you will find all the documentation and code for implementing my pipelines.

-Special thanks to my supervisors, [Mariel Pettee](https://marielpettee.com/) and [Ilya Vidrin](https://www.ilyavidrin.com/), for all their guidance, and to my work partner, Zixuan Wang, for developing [her pipeline](https://github.com/wang-zixuan/AI-Choreo-Duets/tree/main) alongside mine.
+Special thanks to my supervisors, [Mariel Pettee](https://marielpettee.com/) and [Ilya Vidrin](https://www.ilyavidrin.com/), for all their guidance, and to my work partner, Zixuan Wang, for developing [her pipeline](https://github.com/humanai-foundation/ChoreoAI/tree/main/ChoreoAI_Zixuan_Wang) alongside mine.

+If you don't want to dive into the code right away but rather want to have an overview of the entire project, check my [blog posts on Medium](https://medium.com/@luisvz).

 ## Duet ChorAIgraphy: Using GNNs to Study Duets